Our ancestors left us their back.

 It was a matter of survival for our ancestors: only those who could move far and fast caught the stag, defended the cave and gathered enough roots and berries to survive.
 Running, jumping, bending, stretching, stooping, ducking, squatting and lying – that is what the human body is made for.

 But unfortunately not their daily movement routines.

 However, in fact, our everyday life with a high sitting factor forces us to change the behavioral patterns designed for us by nature.
-Our complex musculoskeletal system is permanently underchallenged, many functions of our highly specialized body remain unused, untrained abilities go to waste.
-Typical civilisation diseases are the result – above all damage to the inadequately exercised movement apparatus with its central spine/intervertebral system.
+Our complex musculoskeletal system is permanently under-challenged, many functions of our highly specialized body remain unused, untrained abilities go to waste.
+Typical civilization diseases are the result – above all damage to the inadequately exercised movement apparatus with its central spine/intervertebral system.
 Backache has become the most widespread health complaint in America.